-- writing small functions that only require a small number of variables - minimizing the number of variables that are in use at any given time at each point in a function - avoiding the use of large local structures or arrays - using C block scope - avoiding recursion.
+- Writing small functions that only require a small number of variables. - Avoiding the use of large local structures or arrays. - Avoiding recursion, for example, by using an alternative algorithm. - Minimizing the number of variables that are in use at any given time at each point in a function. - Using C block scope and declaring variables only where they are required, so overlapping the memory used by distinct scopes.